Aquaveo/xmstool_runner/README.md

 A connection from a web browser can be made using http://noVNC-IP:6080/vnc.html?host=noVNC-IP&port=6080, where "noVNC-IP" is the IP address of the macOS or Linux computer running noVNC.

-# Quick Start Example: Generating UGrids from an SMS Project
+# Quick Start: Generating UGrids from an SMS Project

 This example will walk you through using the "UGrids from SMS project" tool to extract UGrids from an existing SMS project file (.sms).

 1. Specify the Project Folder:

 In the toolbox dialog, select "Project Folder..." and specify a location to save output UGrids generated from the SMS project file.
 This will be your output directory.

 2. Launch the "UGrids from SMS project" tool:

 Expand the "Unstructed Grids" section in the tool tree, select the "UGrids from SMS project tool and click "Run Tool..."

 3. Run the tool:

 Click the "Select File..." button and select the SMS project file to extract the UGrids from.
 Then click OK to run the tool.

 4. Verify the Output:

 After the tool finishes processing, new UGrid files (and their respective datasets) will be found in the "Project Folder" directory you specified earlier.